 The school's approach is to reward responsible conduct with flexible scheduling, individualized instruction, and a low teacher/student ratio.

 Graduation Requirements

-To receive a diploma each student will complete the courses necessary to fulfill the graduation requirements from the home high school.
+To receive a diploma each student will complete the courses necessary to fulfill the graduation requirements.
 To receive credit for a course, assignments must be completed with 70% accuracy.
-Courses to enhance employability may also be required.
-Courses are graded on a pass - fail basis.